 Some Extra Context:

-Despite these facts, the Governor’s office is continuing to recommend a further reduction to the solar incentive just as they have in past years.
-The impact of this incentive decrease would be compounded by the national challenges imposed by inflation, and supply chain constraints increasing equipment costs.
-This is in addition to an expected drop in the federal solar tax credit in 2023, and a proposed expansion of a solar tariff that was imposed by the previous administration.
+Despite these facts, the Governor’s Department of Public Service continues to recommend further reductions to the solar incentive just as they have in past years.
+The impact of this incentive decrease would be compounded by the national challenges imposed by inflation and high interest rates increasing system costs.

 Ready to take action?

-If our links don’t work for you, just copy and paste the text into an email, and send it to puc.clerk@vermont.gov, with subject line: Comments on case Case No. 22-0334-INV
+If our links don’t work for you, just copy and paste your chosen text into an email and send it to puc.clerk@vermont.gov with subject line: Comments on Case No. 24-0248-INV

 to: puc.clerk@vermont.gov